-Finance Degrees: What You'll Study
+Finance Degrees and Programs: What You'll Study

 Explore your options for finance course examples, certification requirements and master's programs.

 A bachelor's degree in finance or a related area of study will prepare you for working in this high-powered field.
 You’ll be rewarded with skills that can translate directly into entry-level positions in career tracks like banking, accounting and tax preparation.
 Graduates with a bachelor's degree in finance will qualify for a wide range of opportunities in private, public and nonprofit organizations.
 Earning a Master in Business Administration (MBA) with a focus on finance, or a master’s degree in finance will give you a competitive edge in the industry.
 Earning a PhD in finance is an option for those who would like to pursue research and teaching.